When autocomplete options are available, use up and down arrows to review and enter to select.

 Specific disabilities include, but are not limited to, the following: blindness or visual impairment; chronic illnesses; psychiatric and emotional disabilities (ADHD, anxiety and related disorders, depression, etc.); deafness or hearing impairments; epilepsy or seizure disorders; orthopedic impairment; specific learning disability; speech disorder; spinal cord or traumatic brain injury; and neurological and neuromuscular disorders.

-Students with documented disabilities may be eligible for some of the following accommodations:
+Students with documented disabilities may be eligible for some of the following services:

 • Extended time for testing